The secret to success: How Chris Transformed His Career

 - Get kids (or you might be too old later, better do it now)

 The thing is that I had a gut feeling that something was not right, like a puppeteer pulling invisible strings in the background of my life.

 Can you relate?

 You just go with the flow because everyone else is in the same damn river.

-My newly bought car, a used Skoda Octavia RS (pretty new with good mileage) that I bought for 10k, stopped working magically.
+My newly bought car, a used Skoda Octavia RS (pretty new with good mileage) that I bought for $10,000 USD, stopped working magically.

-Turned out that the timing chain tensioner stopped working which led to the pistons smashing into the valves, ruining the engine.
+It turned out that the timing chain tensioner stopped working, which led to the pistons smashing into the valves and ruining the engine.

-The insurance company felt like not covering the engine swap at all, meaning I had to dish out 5k out of pocket to repair it.
+The insurance company felt like not covering the engine swap at all, meaning I had to dish out $5,000 USD out of pocket to repair it.

-With even more costs adding up, towing, etc, I was now in debt for a car that I no longer had or could use, and my savings was toast due to all the repairs.
+With even more costs adding up (towing, etc.), I was now in debt for a car that I no longer had or could use, and my savings were toast due to all the repairs.